gabriel-jm/lithen-fns/docs/signals/data-signal.md

 the `set` method is called changing the value that is currently hold by the signal.
 The listener function receives the new value as first parameter and the old value as second, and don't expect a returned value.

+- ### update

+  The `update` method can be used to update the listeners of a data signal that a value change directly, it is useful when the data signal's data has a nested value that was changed and not the data signal's data.
+This method is used internally when the set method is called.

 - ### remove